yashasvigirdhar/WebCrawler/README.md

 more pages to be crawled and consumers crawl one page at a time.

 Building upon this, we have a set of independent workers in our system which we call `WorkerPool`.
-The number of running workers are capped and range from 1 to max at any point based on the current requirement of the system.
+The number of running workers are capped at a hardcoded number and are dynamically created and destroyed at any point based on the current requirement of the system.

 ##### Work Coordinator